Portrait of Amelia De Sinevergo, a character from the ISEKAI The Otherworlder’s Heir series

 Information :

-Amelia de Sinevergo lives on the fringes of the intrigues that shape her family’s destiny—those of her brother, Marquis Brader de Sinevergo, and of her husband, Marquis Reynard de Siena—not out of weakness, but by instinctive choice.
+Amelia de Sinevergo lives on the fringes of the intrigues that shape her family’s destiny—those of her brother, Marquis Brader de Sinevergo, and of her husband, Marquis Reynard Cooke—not out of weakness, but by instinctive choice.
 Affectionate, loyal, and deeply attached to her loved ones, she embodies a form of gentleness and sincerity that is rare in a world ruled by calculation, resentment, and vengeance.
 Where her brother and her husband reason in terms of power and consequences, Amelia remains guided by emotion, trust, and the need for genuine bonds.

 Shaped by a shattered childhood and the brutal loss of her parents, she has built herself around a strong emotional core: the certainty that family is a refuge, and that loyalty protects against everything.
 She nurtures this belief through simple gestures, sincere attentions, and symbols of affection, to which she gives profound meaning.
 The gifts she receives are never instruments or signs of domination in her eyes, but proofs of love and recognition.